-5.1.1 Management zones
+1.1 Management zones

 The zoning is a key element in current protected areas management practices.
-If the territory of the selected Emerald site needs different regimes for different parts, the zoning approach is suitable for its management.
-The functional zoning of the site, as well as the range of operational management decisions and constraints, related to the access, construction or use of resources in each of the zones should be decided.
-Any decision on the management zones should:
+Although not all Emerald sites will be protected areas stricto sensu, if the territory of the selected Emerald site needs different regimes for different parts, the zoning approach might be suitable for its management.
+The

-- Ensure the analytical information and evaluations made in Step 2 are thoroughly considered, in a justified and logical way; - Ensure or lead to (1) the achievement of the goals and (2)overcoming or limiting the impact of the threats identified in Steps 3 and 4; - Guarantee as much as possible (1) the space to maintain of natural processes and the creation of habitats and (2) the space for species, i.e. if and where appropriate non-intervention zones, wilderness and roadless zones; - Allow flexibility in the management decisions in case of potential or unexpected changes in the situation, e.g. calamities, etc.
+- Ensure that the analytical information and evaluations made in Step 2 are thoroughly considered, in a justified and logical way; - Ensure or lead to (1) the achievement of the goals and (2) overcoming or limiting the impact of the threats identified in Steps 3 and 4; - Guarantee as much as possible (1) the space to maintain of natural processes and the creation of habitats and (2) the space for species, i.e. if and where appropriate non-intervention zones, wilderness and roadless zones; - Allow flexibility in the management decisions in case of potential or unexpected changes in the situation, e.g. calamities, etc.

-5.1.2 Regimes and norms
+1.2 Regimes and norms